doudoujhht/svelteKit-tailwind-typescipt/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open

+# or start the server and host it to access it with an another device in your network
+npm run dev -- --host
 ```

 ## Building